Do you want to know how to increase your metabolism?

 Here’s a study that took 2 groups of overweight people and had each person create the same sized caloric deficit every day for 8 weeks.
 The only difference between the groups was that one ate 3 meals a day, and the other ate 6.

-Guess what happened?
 They all lost the exact same amount of weight, and no differences were seen in terms of fat loss, appetite control, or anything similar.
 Meal frequency had no impact on metabolism.
 It turns out TEF is dependent on the total amount eaten, not when or how often the eating happens.

 Myth #3: Negative Calorie Foods

-This one is the idea that there are certain foods you can eat that require so many calories to digest that it cancels out all of the calories it contained and then some… which means not only does it increase TEF enough to completely burn itself off, it increases TEF so much that it burns off additional calories from additional foods!
+This one is the idea that there are certain foods you can eat that require so many calories to digest that it cancels out all of the calories it contains and then some… which means not only does it increase TEF enough to completely burn itself off, it increases TEF so much that it burns off additional calories from additional foods!

 But also… complete nonsense.